marcelmaatkamp/nexus-ssl-nodepki/README.md

 ```
 (nodepki takes some time to start!)

-## proxy
+## setup proxy
 Set proxy in browser: type: "socks5", hostname: "docker_host", port: 1080

 ## nodepki
-Goto http://nodepki:5000 and generate a certificate for host, eg. "nexus.example.local"
+Goto http://nodepki:5000 and generate root certificate and a certificate for your nexus host, eg. "nexus.example.local"

-### Mac OSX
+### add Mac OSX
-Double-click the root_certificate.pem iadd it to System in Keystore, double click it and "trust always" and close(!) the Keystore to save.
+Double-click the root_certificate.pem, add it to System in Keystore, double click it and "trust always" and close(!) the Keystore to save.

 ### ubuntu
 Convert cerificate to crt and place it in /usr/share/ca-certificates/extra